SafeSide Primary CARE (3 AMA Category 1 Credits™)

 Co-taught by a primary care psychologist, Dr. Tony Pisani and a suicide attempt survivor, Kristina Mossgraber, the framework comes to life in video-based teaching from these two perspectives and brief skill demonstrations by real primary care providers.

-"You don't have to be a behavioral health specialist to make difference."Kristina Mossgraber
+"You don't have to be a behavioral health specialist to make a difference."Kristina Mossgraber

 3 AMA Category 1 Credits™